PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes: Postprocessing of the MCMC output

 The rich posterior output produced can be used to learn about the partition space and its uncertainty.
 It is useful to show a representative partition, as an effective way to convey the output of the clustering algorithm.
 Moreover, it is also of interest to assess the uncertainty associated with subgroups of this best partition.

 We discuss below the necessary steps.
 See also \cite{MPJ10}.

 \begin{enumerate} \item \textit{Computation of the dissimilarity matrix}.
-At each iteration of the sample, we can record pairwise cluster membership and construct a score matrix, with entries equal to 1 for pairs belonging to the same cluster and 0 otherwise.
+Due to the problem of ``label switching'', i.e the labels associated with each cluster change during the MCMC iterations, we can not simply assign each observation to the cluster that maximises the average posterior probability.
+Methods that deal with label switching, like the relabeling algorithm of \cite{Stephens00}, require the number of clusters $K$ to be fixed.
+Using the Dirichlet process mixture models, we allow the number of clusters to vary from one MCMC sample to the next.
+One possible solution is to choose the partition based on a posterior similarity matrix.
+At each iteration of the sample, we record pairwise cluster membership and construct a score matrix, with entries equal to 1 for pairs belonging to the same cluster and 0 otherwise.
 Averaging these matrices over the whole MCMC run leads to a similarity matrix $S$, which can be then used to identify an optimal partition.

-\item \textit{Identifying the optimal partition.} We have implemented two deterministic clustering procedures to characterise the optimal partition.
-The first is to use find the best partition by choosing the one which minimises the least-square distance to the matrix $S$.
-This approach is fast, but susceptible to Monte Carlo error.
-The second procedure implemented in the package is partitioning around medoids (PAM) on the dissimilarity matrix $1-S$.
-This procedure is available in \proglang{R} in the package \pkg{cluster} and it robustly assigns individuals to clusters in a way consistent with matrix $S$.
+\item \textit{Identifying the optimal partition.} Many methods to identify the optimal partition using the posterior similarity matrix have been proposed in the literature.
+The similarity matrix computed by \pkg{PReMiuM} can be processed using the \proglang{R} package \pkg{mcclust} \citep{Fritsch09}.
+We have implemented directly in \pkg{PReMiuM} two deterministic clustering procedures to characterise the optimal partition.

+The first finds the best partition by choosing the one which minimises the least-square distance to the matrix $S$.
+This approach is equivalent to the Binder's loss method \citep{Fritsch09}.
+It is fast, but in our experience it is susceptible to Monte Carlo error.

+The second procedure implemented in the package is Partitioning Around Medoids (PAM) on the dissimilarity matrix $1-S$.
+PAM is available in \proglang{R} in the package \pkg{cluster} and it robustly assigns individuals to clusters in a way consistent with matrix $S$.
 PAM is implemented for each possible number of clusters up to a specified maximum, and for each fixed number of clusters the best PAM partition is selected.
 A final representative cluster is then chosen by maximising the average silhouette width across these best PAM partitions.

 \item \textit{Computation of the average risk and profile and the corresponding credible intervals.} Given an optimal partition $P^\ast$ obtained as above, we examine the MCMC output to assess whether or not the model consistently clusters individuals in a manner similar to $P^\ast$.
-Consistent clustering leads to narrower credible intervals.